Midges are often called sandflies. Not every sandfly is a midge. Sandfly is a common name for a number of types of small biting insects.

 - result in open sores caused by prolonged scratching

 - cause sores to become infected and so itchy that they disturb sleep (in extreme cases).

 Consult your doctor for advice on treating sores and reactions from the biting midge.

-According to Queensland Health midges do not transmit disease in humans in Australia.
+According to Queensland Health, midges do not transmit disease to humans in Australia.